OpenSourceEconomics/ose-scientific-computing-course-wirecard/README.md

 Course: EPPE|M.Sc.
 Economics/ Ph.D.
 Economics| University of Bonn|<br>
 Authors: **Daniel Nogues Kollert**
 ##
-The main document of my submisson is the Jupyter Notebook 'eppe_abgabe.ipnyb'.
-It uses and refers tom the following files in the auxiliary folder:
+The main document of my submission is the Jupyter Notebook 'eppe_abgabe.ipnyb'.
+It uses and refers to the following files in the auxiliary folder:

 - benchmark_routine.py
 - callable_algorithms.py